The Union Gap featuring Gary Puckett enjoyed four weeks at number 1 with their controversial (now, not so much then) hit Young Girl.

-Lead singer Puckett was born in Hibbing, Minnesota in 1942, but grew up in Yakima, Washington, close to Union Gap.
-Puckett learnt to play guitar in his teens, and dropped out of college in the early 1960s to play in local bands.
-One of these, the Outcasts, were a hard rock band that made two singles, but got nowhere.
+Lead singer Puckett was born in Hibbing, Minnesota on 17 October 1942, but grew up in Yakima, Washington, close to Union Gap.
+Puckett learnt to play guitar in his teens, and dropped out of college in the early 60s to play in local bands.
+One of these, The Outcasts, were a hard rock band that made two singles, but got nowhere.

 Following their inevitable split, Puckett formed a new group.
 The amusingly named Gary and the Remarkables featured Kerry Chater on bass, Gary ‘Mutha’ Withem on keyboards, Dwight Bememt on tenor saxophone and Paul Wheatbread on drums.